dyxstat/HiFine/README.md

 # HiFine: integrating Hi-c-based and shotgun-based methods to reFine binning of metagenomic contigs

 ## Introduction
-HiCBin is a novel binning pipeline to refine the binning results of metagenomic contigs by integrating both Hi-C-based and shotgun-based binning tools.
+HiFine is a novel binning pipeline to refine the binning results of metagenomic contigs by integrating both Hi-C-based and shotgun-based binning tools.
 HiFine designs a strategy of fragmentation for the original bin sets derived from the Hi-C-based and shotgun-based binning methods, which considerably increases the purity of initial bins, followed by merging fragmented bins and recruiting unbinned contigs.

 ## Install and Setup
 ### conda